-Our school is a safe and happy place, based on Christian principles, where we care for each other, grow together, follow our dreams and aspire for excellence in all we do.
+Our school is a safe, happy and welcoming place, based on Christian principles, where we care for each other, grow together, follow our dreams and aspire for excellence in all we do.
 Individuals are given opportunities to recognise their self-worth and use their sense of belief to allow them to achieve whatever they set their mind to.
 Learners are encouraged to ‘dream and believe’ through self-reflection and recognise achievements in themselves and others.
 Learners understand that they can accomplish their potential when working collaboratively in many different contexts.

 - Friendships support us during our learning and our play allowing us to work together as a team to achieve dreams we set for ourselves.
 Individuals are encouraged to ‘Love thy neighbour’ within the community of school and Hinckley itself.